 The mind of the prudent acquires knowledge, And the ear of the wise seeks knowledge.Proverbs 18:15(NASB)

 The book of Proverbs can be sub-divided into categories in various ways.
-One section concentrates on the value of wisdom and the dangers of folly while others gives advice on things like practical morality, pleasing the Lord, the value of righteousness, the dangers of temptation and the fruit of godly living.
+One section concentrates on the value of wisdom and the dangers of folly while others give advice on things like practical morality, pleasing the Lord, the value of righteousness, the dangers of temptation, and the fruit of godly living.

-As the psalm progresses we continue to see a contrast between the way of the wise who desire wisdom and have a teachable spirit and the fool, who not only says in his heart there is no God but also identifies his reckless stupidity with foul language, a partiality for wickedness; ill-thought out opinions and contentious arguments.
+As the chapter progresses, we continue to see a contrast between the way of the wise who desire wisdom and have a teachable spirit and the fool who not only says in his heart there is no God but also identifies his reckless stupidity with foul language, a partiality for wickedness, ill-thought out opinions, and contentious arguments.

 The mind of a discerning person is ready to gain knowledge and understanding.
-The prudent man presents his line of reasoning in a wise, circumspect, far-sighted and judicious manner.
-He is a person who engages in lifelong learning in areas that honour the Lord and contributes to his own eternal benefit, as well as the edification of his fellows.
+The prudent man presents his line of reasoning in a wise, circumspect, far-sighted, and judicious manner.
+He is a person who engages in lifelong learning in areas that honour the Lord and contribute to his own eternal benefit - as well as the edification of his fellows.

 As with so much of life, acquiring knowledge and understanding and seeking after wisdom is a choice for the individual.
-Each one of us has the freewill to choose the good and eschew the evil, to be prudent and diligently acquire knowledge..
+Each one of us has the freewill to choose the good and eschew the evil, to be prudent and diligently acquire knowledge...
 OR take the alternate course of pursuing folly and become ensnared in foolishness.
-We can turn our ear to seeking knowledge and can develop humility of heart.
-And we can pursue the path of prudence and seek after that which is more valuable than gold and will last throughout life and into eternity.
+We can turn our ear to seeking knowledge and can develop humility of heart pursuing the path of prudence and seeking after that which is more valuable than gold and will last throughout life and into eternity.